AdguardTeam/AdguardKnowledgeBase/01.general/16.adguard-translations/docs.en.md

 ![crowdin](https://cdn.adguard.com/public/Adguard/kb/en/ag-translations/main-screen.png)

 Once you are logged in, head to [our page](https://crowdin.com/profile/adguard/).
-You will see a few AdGuard projects, each of them contains folders for different product strings.
+You will see a few AdGuard projects, each of which contains folders for different product strings.

 ![crowdin](https://cdn.adguard.com/public/Adguard/kb/en/ag-translations/projects.png)